matbesancon/hugo-site/content/post/2019-10-21-skype-a-scientist.markdown

 ## What kind of place do you work in?

-I work in a "lab", but in my case this is an office (no white lab coat, no smoking tubes). with two other people.
-One of my offices is in a research institute called INRIA in Northern France, the other is in Montréal, Canada.
+I work in a "lab", but in my case this is an office (no white lab coat, no smoking tubes) with two other people.
+The office is located in a research institute, where other scientists and professors work on their research.

 ## What science experiments do you do?

-I write mathematical models to represent decisions, for example in power grids.
+I write mathematical models to make better decisions in complex environments, for example in power grids.
 With specific models, the computers are really good at finding the best decisions.

 ## How many days a week do you work?